parse-community/docs/_includes/defined-schema/getting-started.md

   },
   indexes: {
     tagsIndex: { tags: 1 },
-    // Special _p_ word to create indexes on pointer fields
+    // The special prefix _p_ is used to create indexes on pointer fields
     cityPointerIndex: { _p_city: 1 },
     tagAndCityIndex: { _p_city: 1, tags: 1 },
   },